A Word from Our Director

 We are here not for income, but for outcome

-Although we are based in Marquette, Michigan, we’ve been serving individuals with disabilities and their families across all Upper Peninsula communities since 1998.
-Our staff provides information, referrals, support, and advocacy services to people with a wide variety of disabilities, both visible and invisible.
+We are here not for income, but for outcome!
+Although we are based in Marquette, Michigan, SAIL has bee serving individuals with disabilities and their families across all Upper Peninsula communities since 1998.
+Our staff provides information, resources, referrals and support services to people with a wide variety of disabilities, both visible and invisible.
+SAIL’s core pillars of service are advocacy, transition, independent living skills development and peer support.
 We also work on a larger scale, helping local businesses, and other organizations to make changes that improve life for everyone in the community.

 All individuals with disabilities make their own choices in communities that provide opportunities and supports to achieve their goals.